Category: Governance

 -

-By Greg Blood The departures of CEO’s in 2020 from significant Australian sports organisations – ASC, cricket, rugby union, rugby league, golf and equestrian – has made me reflect on the level of turnover of CEO’s since 2000.
-Part 1 will list CEO changes within national sports organisations during this period.
-The information listed in…
+By Greg Blood The departures of CEO’s in 2020 from significant Australian sports organisations – ASC, cricket, rugby union, rugby league, golf and equestrian – made me reflect in 2021 on the level of turnover and experience of CEO’s since 2000.
+The information listed was obtained from annual reports, websites, news releases and LinkedIn profiles.…

 australiansportreflections